CFA Egyptian Mau Breed Council

 7 - Paperwork - Proof of export of original cat from originating Country – to include if available, airbill, airline ticket or government travel papers, veterinary records from country of origin referencing microchip if applicable.

 8 - The cat applying for registration shall have a three generation pedigree of known, although not necessarily registered parents as proven by DNA parentage testing with each cat identified by microchip number.
 Please provide list of all three generations and supporting paperwork.
-All cats on the pedigree will either be registered Egyptian Maus or be able to trace parentage back to identified import cats via DNA testing on microchipped cats...
+All cats on the pedigree will either be CFA registered Egyptian Maus or be able to trace parentage back to identified import cats via DNA testing on microchipped cats...
+If Egyptian Maus that are not CFA registered are used in a pedigree in addition to the import line, then a certified three generation pedigree for that cat from the registering body will required.

 Checklist Required paperwork